 All school-wide dances must be sponsored and implemented by the Westmont Activities Council (WAC).
 WAC will sponsor up to four school-wide dances each year.
 Students, departments, or campus organizations wishing to propose an idea for a school-wide dance can submit ideas through the event idea form located on the WAC website.
 As in all college activities, the expectation for on- and off-campus dances is that they will be God-honoring.
 WAC will oversee event logistics such as security, and music, and will ensure that students comply with Westmont behavioral standards in accordance with the college's community life statement, mission, and purpose.
-Dances are open to persons from the college (e.g., students or employees).
+Dances are open to persons from the college community who are directly associated with Westmont College (e.g., students or employees).
 Dates or friends of students or employees are welcome by invitation only.
 No non-Westmont or off-campus groups are to be invited (e.g., groups of friends, youth groups).